Welcome...

 Pilobolus: A Story of Dance and Life is a dynamic, independently written, behind-the-scenes account of how Pilobolus has helped redefine, remix, and rejuvenate the essence of dance.
 Written with unprecedented access and featuring both classic and never-before-seen photos, the book offers revelatory details about the company, from its counterculture origins through its pop-culture triumphs and contemporary global acclaim, with insights into the creation of its most significant works.
 It's a narrative of life and art, and the vitality that infuses and inspires both when they align and inhabit each other.

-Pilobolus: A Story of Dance and Life will be published by University Press of Florida in April 2024.
+Pilobolus: A Story of Dance and Life is published by University Press of Florida.
 The cover features an image by the great longtime Pilobolus photographer John Kane.

 "Sometimes when you explain how a magic trick works, it kills the amazement.
 This book proves the opposite.
 When Pranzatelli takes you backstage, he leads you Dante-like through the Inferno/mystery of Pilobolus.
 And you willas I dolove, love, love these people who fearlessly flex their hearts with their muscles, and fill their stage with beauty, humor, sex, and joy."